-IconCMO follows the IRS publication 1771 for donated goods (non-cash) and allows you to provide accurate contribution statements that pass IRS scrutiny.
+IconCMO follows the IRS publication 1771 for donated goods (non-cash) and allows you to provide accurate donation statements that pass IRS scrutiny.
 Feel free to give IconCMO a try or call us.
-Below is an example of contribution statements that IconCMO can produce for your donors.
+Below is an example of a donation statement that IconCMO can produce for your donors.
 The donor statement shows a zero dollar amount for the donated item dated 02/12/2020 with a detailed description of the item listed below, per the IRS publication 1771.

 2. IconCMO has More Robust Reporting than Breeze Church Management Software

 Let’s start with a baptism list report that your church team needs.
 An overly simple reporting system may use the same report style for all of its reports.
 At first glance this user methodology would seem like the best option.